2ndSightLab/ai-tracker/fixed.md

 🟢 Added new user another $200 plan.
 The reason I'm adding a new user and plan is because AWS does not offer a pay as you go pricing plan.
 When you go over your plan amount it costs more per token.
 This is what you face with AI.
 The initial project is great and works pretty well.
 As it gets more complex it starts falling apart.
 Let's see if I can fix it...the bad architectural decisions with an overly complex and brittle design was pretty much designed by the bootstrap model project based on trying to separate duties.
 Btu I've decided that it's not worth the pain.
 I can still segregate the organization configuration from resource deployment and drift dection.
 In theory once I get one working it can't mess up the others.
 But the model just doesn't follow the rules in the readme or even read the readme as far as I can tell.
 Let's see how it goes with a new pplan.

-Whoah....what a game....Phew Nicks.
+Whoah....what a game....Phew Knicks.
 Talk about a comeback...

 6/10/2026 9:00 PM